-Hemp-Lime Appendix Published in 2024 US Model Residential Codes
+Hemp-Lime Published in US Model Residential Codes

 Hemp lime or “hempcrete” appeared for the first time in US residential building codes this month.
 Image courtesy of International Code Council